Fossur/BankingApplication/README.md

 All inserted and updated objects are send to a publishing service, which sends them to a configured exchange.
 I've initially configured one DirectExchange to RabbitMQ with a dead-letter exchange for all messages, but that can be quite easily switched out as needed.
-I understood that the Rabbit queue itself was for other listeners only, but it can also be potentially used as a buffer for this service to help manage load.

 The schema is the resources folder in `db/init.sql`.